 Make sure the water level in your pot stays higher than the level of the weed and alcohol in the pyrex cup.
 But not too high so splashing water gets in the weed/alcohol mash.

 This recipe uses 4 grams of high-quality marijuana flower, similar to the 1/8 ounce amount called for on the original Master Wu recipe forum.
-Using flower means the final tincture will have a green “planty” taste that will overpower light beverage or food recipes.
-Mixing them in strong drinks such as 4-6 oz of a strong beer is a great way to consume them.
+You could also scale up the recipe; for example if you want to make tincture using an ounce of cannabis flower if you scale up the alcohol accordingly.
+Using weed flower means the final tincture will have a green “planty” taste that will overpower light beverage or food recipes.
+Mixing them in strong drinks such as 4-6 oz of a strong, hoppy beer is a great way to consume them.
 The cloudy effect of the tincture added to the beer is a cool start to your journey.

-How to determine the potency of Master Wu’s cannabis tincture
+How to determine the potency of green dragon tincture

 The potency of cannabis tinctures made with marijuana buds depends on several variables.
-How strong is your weed?
+How strong is your weed or concentrate?
 Did you decarb properly to maximize THC?
 How much alcohol evaporated?
 Did your alcohol bath fully extract all of the available THC?

 Potency of tincture using marijuana flower: Here’s how you can find out how much THC is in your cannabis tincture.
 If you make your extract using marijuana buds, your potency can range from as low as 5% THC for low quality seeded Mexican brick weed, 15% – 20% for high quality flowers, even up to 30% and beyond for some strains.